Anurag-Swarnim-Yadav/DatasetQuality/README.md

 2)  Clone our repository to your machine<br>
    `git clone https://github.com/Anurag-Swarnim-Yadav/Security-Vulnerability-Repair.git`<br>
    `cd Security-Vulnerability-Repair`
-4)  Install the packages listed in the requirements.txt file using pip<br>
+4)  Install the packages listed in the requirements.txt file using pip
-   - Is using NVIDIA A100-SXM4-80GB<br>
+   - For NVIDIA A100-SXM4-80GB
    `pip install -r requirements.txt`
-   - Otherwise<br>
+   - Otherwise
-   `pip install -r requirements-less.txt`
+   `pip install -r requirements-small.txt`
 5) You can verify that the packages have been installed correctly by running<br>
    `pip list`